cp-algorithms/cp-algorithms/src/graph/bellman_ford.md

 ## Shortest Path Faster Algorithm (SPFA)

 SPFA is a improvement of the Bellman-Ford algorithm which takes advantage of the fact that not all attempts at relaxation will work.
-The main idea is to create a queue containing only the vertices that were relaxed but that still could not relax their neighbors.
+The main idea is to create a queue containing only the vertices that were relaxed but that still could further relax their neighbors.
 And whenever you can relax some neighbor, you should put him in the queue.
 This algorithm can also be used to detect negative cycles as the Bellman-Ford.

 The worst case of this algorithm is equal to the $O(n m)$ of the Bellman-Ford, but in practice it works much faster and some [people claim that it works even in $O(m)$ on average](https://en.wikipedia.org/wiki/Shortest_Path_Faster_Algorithm#Average-case_performance).
 However be careful, because this algorithm is deterministic and it is easy to create counterexamples that make the algorithm run in $O(n m)$.